 Hi, I’m Jennifer, homeschooling mother of three, blogger at The Life of Jennifer Dawn, and contributor here at 5 Minutes for Mom.
 As a former public school teacher and current homeschool mom, the back-to-school season is one of my favorite times of the year.
 This time of year–more than January–motivates me to get organized and set purposeful goals for myself and my family.
 And I must admit that all the freshly sharpened pencils and brand new boxes of crayons make my heart sing.

 Yes, the start of a new school year is an exciting time.
-I know it can also be a super busy time.
+I know it can also be a super busy time and a little stressful as you try to figure out how to help your child succeed.
 One of the best ways to stay on your A-game during this hectic time of year is simply by getting organized.

 If getting organized this school year is a goal you have for your family, you’re going to want to grab a cup of coffee (or tea), get cozy, and continue reading.
 Today we’re covering several mom hacks and tips that will help you get organized for the start of a brand new school year.